fwolfst/gusy/README.md

 # Gusy

-A padrino gem, showing seminars for the ecovillage Sieben Linden homepage.
+A padrino gem, eventually showing seminars for the ecovillage Sieben Linden homepage.

 ## Usage